 us-central and 2 from

-This method guarantees that writes to configuration store is possible even if one of these regions is unreachable.
+This method guarantees that writing to the configuration store is possible even if one of these regions is unreachable.

-The ZK configuration in all the servers looks like:
+The ZK configuration in all the servers looks like this:

 Additionally, ZK observers need to have the following parameters: